 Walking, however, is the most popular activity in the park, and – we think – the best way to see the park and its beautiful and colourful flora and fauna.
 With plenty of routes that you can take, across the moorland, through the forest or along the coastline, you can take your pick!

 The National Park Authority have come up with some handy guided walks (and mountain biking routes also) which will tell you some more about the history of the park and explain the different plant life that you will see on your walk.
-Guides can be bought via the Exmoor National Park website here or you can check out routes via the Active Exmoor website.
+Guides can be bought via the Exmoor National Park website here.

 A great park like this requires time for a person to savour over it so we would recommend staying at the Farthings Country House Hotel & Restaurant which is only an hour away from the park by car.
 This luxury, country-style hotel with its antique furniture and modern amenities will make you feel totally at home and will be a great respite after a long day of walking in the park.
 The restaurant – led by Chef, Shaun Barnes – ensures that the food served at the hotel is fresh and locally sourced, taking fruits from the hotel’s own orchard and providing meat that have been reared by the hotel, as well as sourcing meat from local farms.
 For more on the restaurant’s philosophy, and to check out their menu, click here.